 Copy the simple butterfly drawings on this page with your favorite pencil.
 Doing this simple little task contributes to your improvement as an artist.

-You might say butterflies are more beautiful in color but you can learn the basics here and color your drawing later.
+You might say butterflies are more beautiful in color but it's better to learn the basics first and dabble with color sometime later.

 It is important to focus on one thing at a time when you learn to draw and a good old pencil is the best medium for you to use.
 Can you imagine trying to erase color pencil if you make a mistake?

 Look at the simple lines and have a go at copying only the outline before you try to draw a butterfly complete with all effects.

 Don't give up on your first drawing attempts with the outline, keep copying, you'll get it right.
 That's all I did, I kept copying until I was happy with my drawing.